geoserver/geoserver/doc/en/user/source/gettingstarted/image-quickstart/index.rst

 #.
 This page displays a list of stores, including the type of store and the workspace that the store belongs to.

 #.
 In order to add the geopackage, you need to create a new store.
 Click the :guilabel:`Add new Store` button.
-You will be redirected to a list of the data sources supported by GeoServer.
-Note that the data sources are extensible, so your list may look slightly different.
+You will be redirected to a list of data sources supported by GeoServer.
+Note that data sources are extensible, so your list may look slightly different.

 #.
 From the list of :guilabel:`Raster Data Sources` locate and click the :guilabel:`WorldImage` link.